Ron Mahay: Los Angeles Dodgers

-On February 3, 2011 he signed a minor league contract with the Los Angeles Dodgers, that included an invite to spring training.
+On February 3, 2011, Mahay signed a minor league contract with the Los Angeles Dodgers, that included an invite to spring training.
 He was unable to win a spot on the Dodgers major league roster and was released on March 26.

 Arizona Diamondbacks

 Mahay signed a minor league contract with the Arizona Diamondbacks on April 8, 2011, but was released on May 13.

 St. Louis Cardinals

 He signed a minor league contract with the St. Louis Cardinals on July 5, 2011, and was assigned to the Triple-A Memphis Redbirds.
 He elected to become a free agent on August 12.
 He made 12 appearances for Memphis, recording a 1.64 ERA and a 1.000 WHIP.

 Cincinnati Reds

-On January 13, 2012 Mahay signed a Minor League contract with the Reds but was released on May 11 after posting a 4.50 ERA in only 18 innings of work.
+On January 13, 2012, Mahay signed a minor league contract with the Reds, but was released on May 11 after posting a 4.50 ERA in only 18 innings of work.

 On January 27, 2013, Mahay officially announced his retirement from baseball.
+At the time of his retirement, Mahay was the last active replacement player from the 1995 spring training.